smalkasian/Pico-W-LED-Controller/README.md

 ## Workflow
 1. Drop the [UF2 bootloader](https://micropython.org/download/rp2-pico/) to your device.
 2. Clone the "src" repo to your desktop and copy ALL the files onto the device.
-3. Open the "main.py" file through your REPL and change the GPIO pins to whatever pins you connected your lights to.
+3. Open the "PicoOS.py" file through your REPL and change the GPIO pins to whatever you connected your lights to.
 * (HINT) Anytime you see (!!) in the code, it means you need to change for your own unique setup.
 ```python
 LED GPIO ASSIGNMENT (!!)